 >>: "Zero's Discovery" Review: A moving story seen from a new perspective

-The appeal and impressions of "Tamayura ~hit...
+The appeal and evaluation of "Mahoromatic ~M...